 1. Illegitimate unemployment benefits

-Illegitimate unemployment benefits scams are a type of federal tax scam that often begins with scammers acquiring sensitive information through means like data breaches, phishing emails, or fake apps.
-When cybercriminals steal enough personal information, including a Social Security number, they can submit fraudulent unemployment claims on behalf of unsuspecting victims, aiming to receive benefits illegally.
+Illegitimate unemployment benefits scams often begin with scammers acquiring sensitive information through means like data breaches or phishing attacks.
+If a scammer is able to steal enough of your personal information, including your Social Security number, they could submit fraudulent unemployment claims on your behalf to illegally receive government benefits.

 What scammers might say: "Hello, this is the IRS contacting you to confirm your details.
-We believe you may have been caught in a data breach.
+We believe your information may have been compromised in a data breach.
 Please confirm your Social Security number and address to secure your data."

 2. Unclaimed refund mail scams

-Unclaimed refund mail scams are where criminals say you have an unclaimed tax refund awaiting you.
-These are delivered in a cardboard envelope by a delivery service.
-The letter includes the IRS masthead with a phone number and contact details that don’t belong to the IRS.
-If you provide personal details, you could fall victim to identity theft.
+Unclaimed refund mail scams involve criminals trying to trick you into thinking you have an unclaimed tax refund.
+You’ll typically receive a document outlining the fake refund in a cardboard envelope delivered by mail.
+The letter may have a convincing IRS masthead but will include contact details that don’t belong to the IRS.
+If you contact the scammer and provide personal details, you could fall victim to identity theft.

-This is when third-party promoters advertise their services or send direct mail campaigns about the Employee Retention Tax Credit (ERTC).
-In this scam, fraudsters exaggerate who qualifies for the credit and charge upfront fees for claiming it for you.
-If you aren’t eligible, you will end up having to pay the credit back and won’t get your fees back.
+Third-party promoters often advertise their services or send direct mail campaigns about the Employee Retention Tax Credit (ERTC), but these can sometimes be scams.
+Fraudsters exaggerate who qualifies for the credit and charge upfront fees to help you claim it.
+If you receive the credit but aren’t eligible, you’ll end up having to repay it and won’t get your fees back.
 Before applying, check the ERTC requirements.

 What scammers might say: "We’re writing to inform you that you qualify for the Employee Retention Tax Credit.
 If you would like us to process this for you, simply pay the fee below."